Christian Titz: 1. FC Magdeburg

 Titz was appointed as new head coach of 1.
 FC Magdeburg on 12 February 2021.
 Titz began with three defeats, but a streak of eleven unbeaten games, nine of which were victories, turned the team's fortunes around.
 This impressive run secured the team's position in the league on the penultimate matchday.
 In the 2021–22 season, the team continued its strong performance, emerging as an early favorite.
 From the seventh to the 38th matchday, Magdeburg held the top spot.
 By the 35th matchday, they had secured the championship and promotion to the 2.
 Bundesliga.
 The season concluded with 78 points, boasting a 14-point lead over second-placed Eintracht Braunschweig, with Titz winning the 3.
 Liga Manager of the Season.

 In the 2022–23 season, the club finished 11th in the table, tallying 43 points.
 Titz achieved his 50th competitive win at the club with a resounding 4–0 victory against Arminia Bielefeld.
 Notably, his contract had been extended during the winter break when Magdeburg was positioned 17th in the table.

 Hannover 96

 He was named the new head coach of Hannover 96 on 15 June 2025.

+Titz was released from his duties on 14 September 2026 after losing three of the first five league matches in the 2026–27 season.